hds-sandbox/bulk_RNAseq_course/develop/08b_FA_overrepresentation.md

 !!! question "**Exercise 1**"

-    Create two new GO enrichment analyses one with UP and another for DOWN regulated genes for MOV10 overexpression.
+    Create two new GO enrichment analyses one with UP and another for DOWN regulated genes for Control vs Vampirium.

 ??? question "**Solution to Exercise 1**"